eremah/New-York-Times-API-Data-Engineering-project/README.md

 2. Storage of these data in a Postgre database.
 3. Using sqlAlchemy to link the python code to the database.
 4. Connection of FastApi framework to the NYT database.
-5. Dockerisation of the entire project for deployment.
+5. Contenarisation of the entire project for deployment with docker.

 ## Project General Architechure